Search

 How to Install a Chemical Inductor System

 Using the right hose and fittings is vital to proper plumbing for inductor tanks.
 It is important to match the inside diameter of the hose and fittings with that of the pump ports.
 For example, a two-inch inductor system should have two-inch plumbing throughout.
-Hose, fittings, pumps, valves, venturi, etc., likewise should be two-inch inside diameter.
+Hose, fittings, pumps, valves, venturi, etc., should also be two inches in diameter.

 Any restriction in flow can disrupt the system's effectiveness.
 Eliminating as many bends or slowdowns within your plumbing will ensure your flow rate remains strong enough to draw product down through the venturi.
 Try to limit the length of hose on the suction and discharge sides of the pump and avoid using too many 90-degree elbows and strainers.